payberah/id2221/lab1/lab1.md

   Views="0" UpVotes="506"
   DownVotes="37" AccountId="-1" />
    ```
 You can use `transformXmlToMap` method to read and parse XML files.
+The file is `topten/data` folder.